agviray/gamefo-website/README.md

 ## View Demo

-View the demo [here](https://gamefo-demo.netlify.app), or follow the instructions below to run the site on your machine.
+To view a demo of the website, click [here](https://gamefo-demo.netlify.app), or enter <em>https://gamefo-demo.netlify.app</em> in your browser's address bar.

+Feel free to clone and experiment with the code as well.
+Follow the steps below for installation and other instructions.

 ## Installation and Instructions